frontmono/escrow-exchange-token/proposal/__escrow-token-interface.md

 ## Motivation

 A standard interface allows restrictions for issuer and buyers.
 We provide for simple interface to issuer token creator and payable token creator.

+### ERC-2001: Escrow Offering Token
+Should provide interface(based on ERC-165) for payable token.
+The payable should call this interface contract on every transaction.

+### ERC-2002: Payable token
+Provide additional interface to exchange with ERC-2001 token based on ERC-20 standards

 ## Specification